vanruc/todoApp/README.md

 Ta-da!!!
 Amazing!!!

-This is the result after our changes, looks nice right!
+This is the result after our changes, looks nice right?!
 ![](doc_img_src/stafflist%20after%20done.png)

 ### Project List
 ![](doc_img_src/project%20list.png)

 As you can see our Project list needs some enhancement too.
-We will go on to show `Project Owner`, `Project Manager` and `Project Coordinator` as well as hide `Project Description` from our `Project List`.
+We will alter it to show `Project Owner`, `Project Manager` and `Project Coordinator` as well as hide the `Project Description` from our `Project List`.

 You may spend few minutes to complete it by yourself, then compare with my declaration.